 18. Describe whether and how the agency considered exempting small businesses from the proposed rules.

-The proposed rule changes are designed to regulate all commercial marihuana businesses, regardless of their size.
+The proposed rules are designed to regulate all commercial marihuana businesses, regardless of their size.
 They are intended to allow any business, including a small business, to obtain a license in the industry.
+19. If small businesses are not exempt, describe (a) the manner in which the agency reduced the economic impact